Bajaj Pulsar 150 Review

-At front, the Pulsar 150 continues to get the same now-familiar bikini fairing which sports tow wolf-eyed pilot lamps at the upper corners of the headlamp encased within the fairing.
+At the front, the Pulsar 150 continues to get the same now-familiar bikini fairing which sports tow wolf-eyed pilot lamps at the upper corners of the headlamp encased within the fairing.
 As compared to the last update, the graphics on the front fairing have gone away this time, making the front fascia clearer.
-However, the front fender now comes with stickers on wither sides of it.
+However, the front fender now comes with stickers on either side of it.

 This time around, the engine feels more refined than before, with the familiar grunt from the lower revs still intact.

 |Engine Type||Single cylinder DTS-i engine|

 |Power||13.80 PS at 8000 rpm|